lochran/lochran/README.md

 </div>

+### 🎓 Academics:

+- 2023 graduate from Edinburgh Napier University, achieving a Bachelor of Engineering with First Class Honours in Software Engineering.
+- Winner of the 'Edinburgh Napier University, School of Computing Group Project' award in 2022 (virtual reality fire safety scenario).
+- Student Representative for the Software Engineering groups of 2021/2 and 2022/3.

 ### 📌 About Me:

-- 🎓 2023 graduate from Edinburgh Napier University, achieving a Bachelor of Engineering with First Class Honours in Software Engineering.

-- 🏆 Winner of the 'Edinburgh Napier University, School of Computing Group Project' award in 2022 (virtual reality fire safety scenario).

-- 📝 Student Representative for the Software Engineering groups of 2021/2 and 2022/3.

-- 🎲 Interested in front-end development, with this topic being an area of personal study.
+- Interested in front-end development, with this topic being an area of personal study.
+- Currently living in Glasgow, Scotland.

 ---